 The card also comes with a next-level sign-up bonus and charges no annual fee, making this a solid choice for business owners looking to add a worry-free option to their wallet.

 Why you might want the Ink Business Cash Credit Card

 The Ink Business Cash Credit card carries a generous rewards rate in multiple popular business spending categories and can be especially valuable when paired with another Chase Ultimate Rewards card that earns highly in everyday spending categories.
-On top of that, the card has no annual fee and you have a chance to secure a very generous sign-up bonus of $900 (if you spend $6,000 in the first three months) while taking advantage of an introductory APR period of 12 months (16.99% to 22.99% variable APR thereafter).
+On top of that, the card has no annual fee and you have a chance to secure a very generous sign-up bonus and intro APR.

-The Ink Business Cash card is currently offering its most generous sign-up bonus to date – $900 if you spend $6,000 in your first three months as a cardholder.
-That’s a $150 boost to the card’s previous offer with a $1,500 lower spending requirement, so it’s a clear win all around.
+The Ink Business Cash card is currently offering a terrific bonus – $900 if you spend $6,000 in your first three months as a cardholder.
+That’s a $150 boost to the card’s previous offer and matches its all-time high bonus.
 Assuming you can meet the spending requirement within the first three months, this is a terrific offer, especially since the Ink Business Cash doesn’t charge an annual fee.
-Indeed, this is one of the highest bonus offers we’ve seen on a no-annual-fee business card, easily beating out the bonuses you’ll find on popular no-annual-fee cards from Amex, Capital One and Discover.

 Generous cash back for business expenses

 The Ink Business Cash card offers 5% cash back on internet, cable and phone services and at office supply stores (on up to $25,000 in purchases per year), making it a great choice for small-business owners who spend heavily in these categories.
 The card also offers 2% cash back on gas and dining (up to $25,000 in purchases per year) and 1% cash back on other purchases.